42pe/dimple/readme.md

 3. Run `npm install` to install all modules
 4. Run `npm start` to run the gulp tasks, start watch and webserver.
 5. Run `npm run build` to only run gulp tasks.

+## Want more?

+Check the `scss-fw` branch for an additional SCSS framework.